visoca/SNP-and-genotype-calling/docs/angsd.md

 ## SNP and genotype calling with ANGSD

 ANGSD is a suite of programmes for the analysis of NGS data.
-Amongst its multiples capabilities it can call SNP and genotypes using a varied range of approaches.
+Among other things, it can be used to call SNP and genotypes using a varied range of approaches (e.g. it incorporates several SNP calling algorithms).
 The common theme of the programme is the use of a probabilistic framework that allows accounting for NGS-data uncertainties, especially with low-to-medium depth datasets.

 Here you can see a script to call SNPs in a similar fashion to bcftools or GATK, calling SNPs from three scaffolds in parallel, using 2 cores for each task: